 Burlingtons acts for businesses, public-sector organisations, charities and individuals, in all matters relating to employment, workers’ rights and self-employment.

 Typical hourly charge-out rates (excluding VAT) range from £200 to £425, depending on seniority of fee-earner and the type of matter.
 Where individual clients are concerned, if possible we will take account of the client’s means in agreeing fees.
 Where possible, work is delegated to more junior fee-earners.
+VAT will be charged on our fees and on disbursements where applicable at 20%.

 We are happy to consider charging fixed fees for certain drafting and advisory work in relation to non-contentious matters and this often proves the preferred and the most appropriate option for clients.